Why Backflow Preventers Are Important

 When you turn on the faucet, you expect water that is safe and clean to drink.
 However, potable water (also called drinking water) can be contaminated if it comes in contact with other sources.
 Keep reading to learn how backflow systems protect your drinking water from contamination.

-To learn more about how to protect potable water from backflow, Fire Pros Inc. recommend reaching out to a local fire protection contractor near you.
+To learn more about how to protect potable water from backflow, Fire Pros recommend reaching out to a local fire protection contractor near you.

 What is backflow?

 When water travels from the water treatment center to your faucet, it has to pass through many connections that branch off into non-potable water.
-Water is supposed to move directly from the water treatment center before entering your main water line and coming out through the faucets in your home or commercial building.
+Water is supposed to move directly from the water treatment center before entering your main water line and coming out through the faucets in your commercial building.
 However, changes in pressure can cause water to flow backwards of its intended path in what is called backflow.
-Backflow can reverse the flow of non-potable water from your home to contaminate the public water supply, making it unsafe to drink.
+Backflow can reverse the flow of non-potable water from your building to contaminate the public water supply, making it unsafe to drink.

 What causes backflow?

 Backflow is caused by changes in pressure.
 For example, a water main break creates a vacuum in the system that causes water to move opposite of its intended direction.
-If your home or commercial building has a sprinkler system, you’ll want to install a sprinkler backflow preventer.
+If your commercial building has a sprinkler system, you’ll want to install a sprinkler backflow preventer.
 Otherwise, you may discover rust, debris, and even parasites in your drinking water after a backflow event.

 How can I prevent contamination from backflow?

-As a homeowner or commercial building owner, it is your responsibility to make sure backflow is prevented.
+As a commercial building owner, it is your responsibility to make sure backflow is prevented.
 Not only do we recommend you install a backflow device, but you should also hire a fire protection company to conduct backflow testing.
 Backflow testing ensures that everything is working properly.

 If you have a fire sprinkler system, you know that it draws water from the water main to put out fires.
 In order to prevent this non-potable water from breaching the public water supply, you’ll want to install a backflow prevention device.